 The shape of the media environment is an important variable in aesthetic value creation.

-The network topology of the pre-internet media environment was decentralized and unidirectional.
-Media channels (network hubs) broadcast toward consumers (terminal nodes in the network).
-Consumers could only receive visual media, not broadcast themselves.
+The flow of cultural products in the pre-internet media environment was unidirectional: media channels (network hubs) broadcast toward consumers (terminal nodes in the network), and consumers could only receive visual media, not broadcast it themselves.
 Some independent broadcasting efforts such as zine culture did exist, but these networks were too limited in scale to be relevant to this discussion.
-Despite being decentralized with no single source of media, the network was fairly concentrated, with perhaps only a few hundred mainstream media channels.
-The limited number of mainstream channels meant that the majority of available attention was bottlenecked through those hubs.
+The network was also decentralized, with no single source of media; but it was still concentrated, with perhaps only a few hundred mainstream media channels.
+This limited number of mainstream channels meant that the majority of available attention was bottlenecked through those hubs.
 This led to significant advertising revenues, but also posed the challenge of creating diversified programming while maintaining mainstream audience appeal.

 As predicted by Ben Thompson’s aggregation theory, preexisting media institutions have lost out to these aggregators.
 But properly understood today, media institutions are not unitary organizations; they are concentrated collections of nodes with presences on aggregator platforms.
 Preliminary evidence for this understanding is visible in the recruiting practices of some media companies, which exhibit preferences for hiring high-follow-count nodes.
 Similarly, journalism schools teach social media marketing basics and routinely require students to create Twitter accounts.
 In short, media companies are subject to the same broadcast dynamics as individual content producers, the main difference being the capital they can deploy to raise production value and promote their content.